fyngyrz/soyacro/README.md

 `http://yourserver.tld/cgi-path/soyacro.py`

+## Setup

+If you'd like unicode support \(UTF-8\), then the `utf8` variable at the top of soyacro.py must be set to `True`.
+In this case, the macro processor will not be available.

+If you are willing to work with just ASCII text, meaning no character accents, no emojis, etc., then set the `utf8` variable to `False`.
+If you do happen to enter a non-ASCII character in this configuration, then it will be replaced with the string in the `ucrep` variable.
+The default is an `x` that has been struck out.

+You can use the `ifile` and `mfile` variables to change the name of the acronym and style files.
+If you're running only on your own LAN, not much to worry about there.
+But if the web page is on a server with WAN access, I recommend renaming both so as to prevent snoooping, etc.

-## Security:
+### More on Security:

 This application is something specifically intended for use by the person who has access to the definition files, which will almost certainly be the owner of the server permissions.
 I highly recommend that you do _not_ hand out the URL to this web application, as I wrote it for the use of a benign user.

-I've provided a means for security-by-obscurity, in that you can rename any of the files \(and you should do so\) to anything you like, preferably something very unlikely, so as to prevent anyone from stumbling upon the cgi.
+On a WAN or untrusted LAN?
+I've provided a means for security-by-obscurity, in that you can rename any of the data files \(and you should do so\) to anything you like, preferably something very unlikely, so as to prevent anyone from stumbling upon the cgi.

+You can also rename the main processor.
+If you do this, you need to change the `cginame` variable at the top of the file to match the new filename.

-Personally, I run it on a webserver inside my LAN, which has no external means of access, so I'm not worried about anyone else using it.
-The above remarks are more meant for those who only have a public webserver to place this on.
+Personally, I run this on a webserver inside my LAN, which has no external means of access and to which no one else has any access, so I'm not worried about anyone else using it.
+The above remarks are more meant for those who only have a public webserver to place this on, or who have untrusted users on their LAN \(why?\)

 ## Use: